Online Inquiry Form

 ECS 280 4 credits

-Infant Toddler Programming is the study of the physical, social, emotional, cognition, and language development of young children ages six weeks up to 36 months and their application to the design and implementation of developmentally appropriate promising practices in the care, guidance, and development of the child from birth to age three.
+Infant Toddler Programming is the study of the physical, social, emotional, cognition, and language development of young children ages six weeks up to 36 months and their application to the design and implementation of developmentally appropriate promising practices in the care, guidance, and development of the child.

-Effective Mechanisms for Working with Families, Communities and Organizations
+Effective Mechanisms for working w/ Families, Communities, and Organizations

 ECS 330 4 credits

-The course is designed to assist ECE professionals with development of skills and knowledge that will enable them to work effectively across multiple systems.
-Group process, effective strategies for staffing committees, communication styles and nuances, methods for organizational assessment and planning, systems theory, and mechanisms for creating family -centered early childhood care and education environments and community partnerships will be discussed.
+The course is designed to assist early childhood practitioners with development of skills and knowledge that will enable them to work effectively across multiple systems.
+Group process, committee staffing, communication styles, organizational assessment and planning, and community partnerships will be discussed.

 Multicultural Education and Administration